nicoliKim/beautiful-jekyll/aboutme.md

 layout: page
 title: About me
 bigimg: /img/my_passions.jpg
-subtitle: The story of an athlete who became a Theorethical Physicist and now works as a Computer Scientist while dreaming to become a Chef...
+subtitle: I grew up as an athlete, who became a Theorethical Physicist and now works as a Computer Scientist while dreaming to become a Chef...
 ---

 ## About